Central Pennsylvania

 (1755 - 1756), Lewistown

 A 50-foot square log stockade with four bastions and barracks, built by the Pennsylvania colonial militia on the land of James Turner.
 Attacked and destroyed by French and Indian forces in July 1756.
 Site located about one and one-half miles southwest of town on the north bank of the Juniata River.
-A stone monument (1916) is located on US 522 next to the PennDOT building.
+A stone monument (1916) is located on US 522 next to the PennDOT facility.

 Stover's Fort